-Therefore, and according to tradition, the bridal shower was never hosted by the immediate family as it would be seen as a gift-grab.
+Therefore, and according to tradition, the bridal shower was not likely hosted by the immediate family, as it would be seen as a gift-grab.
 Instead, she says the shower is typically hosted by aunts, cousins, and/or friends of the bride.

 How Much Does a Bridal Shower Cost?